Sergei Pryakhin (ice hockey)

 Sergei Vasilievich Pryakhin (sometimes Priakin; Сергей Васильевич Пряхин; born December 7, 1963) is a Russian former ice hockey forward who played 20 seasons in several leagues.
-He is a former captain of Krylya Sovetov Moscow (Soviet Wings) of the Soviet League and was first Soviet hockey player given permission to play in the National Hockey League (NHL), and the second Soviet player to appear in an NHL game, following Victor Nechayev.
+He is a former captain of Krylya Sovetov Moscow (Soviet Wings) of the Soviet League and was the first Soviet hockey player permitted to play in the National Hockey League (NHL), and the second Soviet player to appear in an NHL game, following Victor Nechayev.
 He joined the Calgary Flames in 1989 and played parts of three seasons in the NHL.
 Pryakhin returned to Europe in 1991 where he spent three seasons in Switzerland with Zürcher SC, then four in Finland with Kiekko-Espoo.
 He also played with the Oji Eagles in Japan for one year before returning to Kryla for a final season before retiring in 2000.

 Internationally, Pryakhin was a member of the Soviet national team.
 He appeared in two World Junior Championships and won a gold medal in 1983.
 He was a member of two World Championship teams, winning a silver medal in 1987 and gold in 1990.
-Pryakhin was also a member of the second place Soviet team at the 1987 Canada Cup.
+Pryakhin was also a member of the second-place Soviet team at the 1987 Canada Cup.

 Playing career

-Pryakhin's top level career began in 1980 when he appeared in one Soviet League for Krylya Sovetov Moscow (better known in North America as the Soviet Wings).
+Pryakhin's top-level career began in 1980 when he appeared in one Soviet League for Krylya Sovetov Moscow (better known in North America as the Soviet Wings).
 He joined the team full-time in 1981–82 as a 17-year-old, appearing in 43 games for the Wings.
 Pryakhin's debut with the Soviet national team came the 1982 World Junior Hockey Championship in a fourth-place finish.
 He returned for the 1983 tournament and scored six points in seven games to help the Soviets win the gold medal.

 A mid-level player on both the Wings and the national team, Pryakhin's best seasons in the Soviet league came in 1983–84 when he scored 18 goals, and 1986–87 when he had 32 points.
 He ultimately rose to become captain of the Wings.
 He was a member of a Soviet squad that won a silver medal at the 1987 World Championship and finished as runners-up to Canada at the 1987 Canada Cup.